bensoutendijk/billboard/README.md

 Frameworks: React, Redux

-This submodules was created with `npx create-react-app`.
+This submodule was created with `npx create-react-app`.